-HSE’s International Preparatory Programmes train international students with little or no knowledge of Russian before they begin Russian-taught full-degree programmes.
+HSE’s International Preparatory Programmes (IPP) train international students with little or no knowledge of Russian before they begin Russian-taught full-degree programmes.
 Over 10 months of intensive study, students improve their basic language skills (reading, listening, speaking, and writing), study in a chosen academic field (humanities, economics, or engineering), and adapt to the new educational environment.
 Upon completing a preparatory course, students are expected to possess intermediate-level language skills (CEFR level B1, TRKI level 1) and be ready to enter the Russian-taught full-degree programmes at HSE and other Russian universities.
 International students may also apply to enrol in a fee-paying English Preparatory Programme in Economics.
 The programme is designed to prepare students for a degree-level study in the field of Economics in English.
 The course curriculum combines English language training and subject-specific modules.

 On July 18, graduates of HSE’s International Preparatory Programmes had much to celebrate.
 For many, the day not only marked the last day of a rigorous programme, but the beginning of their next step in their education journey: enrolling in bachelor’s and master’s programmes at HSE University.
 Students and their instructors celebrated the occasion with a festive graduation party that included awards, poster presentations, cake for all, and even a Russian folk music performance.